 Ottolenghi’s Beef Meatballs with Broad Beans and Lemon

 Fresh, sharp and very, very tasty, these meatballs are our idea of the perfect spring supper dish.
-Serve them with Basmati rice and orzo (see page 103) and there isn’t need for much else.
+Serve them with Basmati rice and orzo (see page 103 of Jerusalem) and there isn’t need for much else.
 Whole blanched almonds would be a good addition, for texture.
 Add them to the pan along with the unshelled broad beans.